raul23/SimulRPi/README_pypi.rst

   pin number.

 When a LED is turned on, it is shown as a red dot in the terminal.
-The package `pynput`_ is used to monitor the keyboard for any pressed keys.
+The package `pynput`_ is used to monitor the keyboard for any pressed key.

 **Example: terminal output**